 Hello and thanks for looking me up on QRZ, I am active on 60 to 10 metres and 2 metres and 70 cms locally.
 Shack and antennas are simple as you can see below but give me a lot of enjoyment.
 Local repeater GB3TR on Torquay, node 5582 on IRLP.

-I live in a small village on the east side of Dartmoor National Park, I am a Paramedic working in nearby Newton Abbot.
-Previous (still active calls) M6AIV and 2E0CKY.
+I live in a small village which sits on the eastern side of the Dartmoor National Park, I am a Paramedic working in nearby Newton Abbot.
+Previous (still listed) calls M6AIV and 2E0CKY.

 Interested in radio, aviation, kayaking, photography amongst many other hobbies!
 I have a great love of Cumbria and the Lake District..always pleased to hear from and work stations in that area!

 2 Baofeng UV5R , Tait ex PMR for 2 metres

 Yaesu VR120 and VR 500 wide band scanning receivers.

 Offset Dipole for 40 to 10 metres (excluding 12 metres)